krunal4amity/cloudKast/README.md

 ```

 4. Open `src/app/aws-resources.service.ts` file and add each resource variable.
 You can follow the naming convetion as *resource-short-name_service-name*.
 As its value, you can copy the JSON syntax from AWS CloudFormation document and paste it.
 Now replace each properties value by its description according to the rules shown below.
   - if the property is of type `string` then just copy the property description starting with *string*.
   - if the property is of type `object` then create an json object with an `info` key and have property description as its value.
 Start with the word with *Type:Object Type* replacing its respective object type.
 Each such property is a complex property in most cases (i.e. it's not a primitive property).
 For each such property you can suffix the property description with double hash (##).
 This will make a little pencil icon appear next to this property so that its specific object can be created.
 One case where this is not needed is when the property is a policy document, in which case the user needs to make use of aws policy generator to generate the policy and copy to CloudKast's respective policy document field.
 See an example snippet below.
   - if the property is of type `array` then create an array with first element of the array as the property description.
 Start the description with *List of Object type*.
   - if the property is a *required* property then start the description with an asterik (*).
   - if the property is a *conditional* property then start the description with double asterik (**).
   - if the property is a complex property (e.g. another object or an array of objects) , suffix the description with double hash (##).
+  - if the resource has `Tags` property then remove it.
+Tag property is separately insert by an `isTagged` attribute in an html.

 ```javascript
   efs_mounttarget={